Houldsworth Mill: History

 Reddish mill was built by Stott and Sons for William Houldsworth, and opened in 1865.
 It covers 64 acre, and employed 454 workers.

-In 1898, it amalgamated with the Fine Cotton Spinners Association.
+In 1898 it amalgamated with the Fine Cotton Spinners Association.
 The mill had 136,692 spindles and at one time spun counts of 700 and 800, but normally 80s to 250s.

-After cotton

 Cotton production at Houldsworth Mill ceased in the 1950s.
 The mill was sold to a mail-order catalogue company, John Myers, and was used principally as a warehouse.
 In the late 1960s, the building was expanded with a five-storey extension to the rear of the north end of the mill.
 This was built of glass and concrete in the style of the period.

 Mail-order trading ceased in the 1970s, and the mill was sold.
 It was divided into separate business units, but most of the building remained vacant and it fell into a state of disrepair.